-Top financial education resources for tweens & teens
+Top UK financial education resources for tweens & teens

 I regularly make recommendations to parents about financial education resources for kids & teens because it is so vitally important that we teach them and empower them to manage their money before we let them loose into the world, with their first job earning their own money.
 It doesn’t mean they’ll get it all right and make all the right choices, but having a better understanding of the basics will stand them in good stead for the future and be something they can build on throughout their personal and professional life.